 Spring is finally in evidence as daffodils, tulips and blossom on the trees start to appear.
-If the weather continues to improve this month, take a few moments to enjoy being outside in your own garden as this could be the month that lifts our spirits and encourages us all to get ‘stuck in’ (literally) our own gardens.
+If the weather improves this month, take a few moments to enjoy being outside in your own garden as this could be the month that lifts our spirits and encourages us all to get out into our own gardens.

 - Sow hardy annuals, such as Marigolds, Poppies, Cosmos etc;